How To Make An Element Not Appear Until Another Animation Is Done Css

 .profile-card { width: 300px; height: 400px; border-radius: 8px; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.2); display: grid; place-items: centre; position: relative; background: url("/epitome.jpg") no-repeat center center/comprehend; }

 We've created a fixed width/pinnacle card, placed the content within at the middle using CSS Grid, and added a box shadow to give the edges a bit of shadow and so it looks more than realistic.
-Lastly, we set the card equally relative to make information technology a parent container for the pseudo-elements and added a centered background prototype.
-Let'southward see our output:
+Lastly, we set the card equally relative

 With that out of the way, allow'due south go on with creating the pseudo-elements.

-This is the tricky part.
-We intend to use four pseudo-elements, just an element can only take one ::before and one ::after pseudo-element, respectively.
-To get around this, nosotros'll be using the card itself to create two pseudo-elements, and then apply the info div inside the bill of fare to create another two.
+pseudo-element, respectively.
+To get around this, nosotros'll be using the card itself to create two pseudo-elements, and then apply the info div

-Permit's begin with the info div.
+Permit's begin with the info div

 .info::before { content: ""; position: absolute; meridian: 0; left: 0; width: 100%; pinnacle: 100%; background: #764abc; transform: skew(30deg) translateX(100%); opacity: 0.3; z-index: -1; transition: all 0.6s ease; }

-Now, because the info div itself has no stock-still width or height, the pseudo-chemical element takes the full width and summit of the parent carte, making information technology the same size as the carte du jour.
+itself has no stock-still width or height, the pseudo-chemical element takes the full width and summit of the parent carte, making information technology the same size as the carte du jour.

-We then skew it past 30deg, which slants and and then translates it by 100 pct.
+, which slants and and then translates it by 100 pct.
 This moves it to the right.
 The negative index ensures it stays backside the text, while the opacity makes it semi-transparent.

 Moving on to the 2nd pseudo-element: